-- repeating grade 10 students (class of 2021) who have not yet earned a scaled score of at least 220 on the ELA or Mathematics test(s) - grade 11 students (class of 2020) who meet any of the following requirements: - > want to attempt to qualify for the Koplik Certificate of Mastery with Distinction Award - > are new to Massachusetts public schools in grade 11 (These students are eligible to qualify for the Adams Scholarship.) - were reported as having a medically documented absence for grade 10 ELA or Mathematics in spring 2018 (These students are eligible to qualify for the Adams Scholarship.) - grade 12 students (class of 2019) who are new to Massachusetts public schools and enroll after the March retest
+- repeating grade 10 students who have not yet earned a scaled score of at least 455 on the ELA test or 469 on the Mathematics test4 - grade 11 students who meet any of the following requirements: - > want to attempt to qualify for the Koplik Certificate of Mastery with Distinction Award - > are new to Massachusetts public schools in grade 11 (These students are eligible to qualify for the Adams Scholarship.) - were reported as having a medically documented absence for grade 10 ELA or Mathematics in spring 2019 (These students are eligible to qualify for the Adams Scholarship.) - grade 12 students who are new to Massachusetts public schools and enroll after the March retest5